The Super Programmer

 My journey into the fascinating world of computer programming began around 20 years ago, when I didn't even know the English alphabet.
 I had a cousin who was really into electronics at that time (surprisingly, he is in medicine now!).
 He had a friend who worked in an electronics shop, and he used to bring me there.
 We would buy and solder DIY electronics kits together for fun.
 Although I often heard the term "programming" from him, I had no idea what it meant until one day when I saw my cousin building the "brain" of a robot by typing characters on a screen and programming something he called a "microcontroller".
 The process triggered the same parts of my brain as playing with Lego pieces.

 I didn't know the English alphabet then, so I just saw different symbols appearing on the screen with each keystroke.
 The idea that certain arrangements of symbols could cause unique behaviors in the robot he was building, just blew my mind.
-I would copy and paste codes from my cousin's book onto his computer just to see the behaviors emerge when I input some kind of "cheat-code".
+I would copy and paste codes from my cousin's programming-tutorial book onto his computer just to see the behaviors emerge when I input some kind of "cheat-code".
 I began to appreciate the power of characters.
 Characters became my new Lego pieces, but there was an important difference: it was impossible to run out of characters.
 I could literally use billions of them to build different behaviors.

 After around 20 years, I still get super excited when I build something I find magnificent by putting the right symbols in the right order.
 I was curious enough to study and deeply understand many applications of computers that have made significant impact in our everyday life but nobody gives them the attention they deserve these days, so I decided to gather all these information in one place and write this book.

 When I started writing this book, I was expecting it to be a merely technical book with a lot of codes included, targeting only programmers as its audience, but I ended up writing a lot of history, philosophy and even human anatomy!
 So the book could be a good read for non-programmers too!
+That said, I should warn you: it’s crucial to have some programming knowledge to fully appreciate and understand the content!

 The Super Programmer is all about ideas, and how they have evolved through time, leading to the impressive technology we have today.
 I wanted this book to have least dependency to technologies, so that the codes do not get obsolete over time.
 I first thought of writing the codes in some pseudo-coding language, but I personally believe that pseudo-codes are not coherent enough, so I decided to choose and stick with a popular language like Python, which as of today, is a programming language that is known by many other engineers and scientists.